deleteman/the-hive/README.md

 - ✅ Start saving user information into DB
 - ✅ Create user profile page
 - ✅ Pull public project information from Github
-- 🧑‍💻 S‍ave projects data into DB
+- ✅ S‍ave projects data into DB
+- ✅ List ingested repos
+- ✅ Add the ability to pull company repos
-- ⏱ List ingested repos and allow users to select which ones to publish to The Hive
+- ⏱ Allow users to select which ones to publish to The Hive
-- ⏱ Add the ability to pull company repos
 - ⏱ Define search engine stack
 - ⏱ Index project data into search engine
 - ⏱ Add ability to search for projects